MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 ```

 The Trap statement in the function traps the error.
 After displaying the
-message, Windows PowerShell resumes running the function.
+message, PowerShell resumes running the function.
 Note that
 Function1 was completed.

 Compare this with the following example, which has the same error and Trap